hayu/dyno/README.md

-# Learning html with javascript and css, and their equivalents in coffeescript
+# Learning html, javascript, css, and their equivalents in coffeescript.

 ## To get up and running